Polo-Marie/Kickstarter-Analysis/README.md

 **chart**

-Kickstarters Campaign Statistical Components:
+### Kickstarters Campaign Statistical Components:

 **Include chart here**

 The statistical components tells us:
-*The mean of each distribution is in the 3rd quartile and the data follows similar distributions in each subset *The standard eviations are larger than the mena, which meants that everything below the mean is considered "close" to the center
+- The mean of each distribution is in the 3rd quartile and the data follows similar distributions in each subset
+- The standard deviation is larger than the mean, which mean that everything below the mean is considered "close" to the center
-*Some large values are driving all of these distributions.
+- Some large values are driving all of these distributions.
 The standard deviations are all roughly twice the IQR in each distribution, except in the failed Kickstarters, where the standard deviation is closer to three times the IQR.
-There mst be some failed Kickstarters with really high goals!
+There must be some failed Kickstarters with really high goals!

-Edinburgh Plays
+## Edinburgh Plays

 Louise also mentioned that she wanted to know how the Edinburgh Festival Fringe plays were funded.
 Based on the information obtained, all of the Edinburgh plays were quite successful.
 They all had an average goal of $2100.
 There average pledge exceeded that amount at about $2384.
 In addition to this, the average donation was $40 and the average number of backers was $62.
 **Chart here**

-Great Britain's Theater Market
+## Great Britain's Theater Market

 Louise mentions of her interest in GB's theater market and how she intends to have a budget of 4000 pounds.